List of The Blacklist characters: Elizabeth Keen

 In "Marvin Gerard", as Liz is being escorted to the airport, the convoy is attacked by Ressler, forcing Liz to run on foot.
-At a diner, she confronts Red for preventing her asylum until she learns he did this to save her life from being killed by the Cabal.
+At a diner, she confronts Red for preventing her asylum until she learns he did this to save her from being killed by the cabal.
 While holding everyone in the diner hostage, Liz attacks a hostage's abusive boyfriend, nearly killing him, until Red stops her.
-In "Eli Matchett", Liz realizes that even if her name is cleared, she can't go back to the life she once knew and must rely on Red to help her survive as a criminal.
+In "Eli Matchett", Liz realizes that even if her name is cleared, she cannot go back to the life she once knew, and must rely on Red to help her survive as a criminal.
 In "Arioch Cain", Liz and Red fake her death after a bounty is put on her head.

 In "Kings of the Highway", Liz tracks down Reddington after he is kidnapped and ransoms him using a valuable object that Dembe claims is needed to clear her name.
 While Liz and Dembe are making the exchange for Reddington, the FBI arrives and Ressler arrests Liz.

 In "The Director", Liz is locked in the task force's cell as Ressler tries to protect her until she can testify.
-The Director and Laurel Hitchin attempt to prevent this by transferring Liz to an undisclosed location due to her supposedly having terrorist connections and then suffocating her when Aram changes the box's door code.
-Liz is nearly transferred, but the White House Counsel prevents it and Ressler returns to transfer her to the courthouse.
-In "The Director: Conclusion", Liz spends the night in a cell protected by Ressler that keeps the Cabal from reaching her, but Laurel plots to have her assassinated as she's moved.
-Liz is later taken before a judge, where she faces multiple charges that each come with a death sentence, including sixteen counts of murder.
-Laurel tries to have Liz assassinated but is forced to call off her attempt by Red, who captures the Director and threatens to turn him over to the World Court.
+The Director and Laurel Hitchin attempt to prevent this by transferring Liz to an undisclosed location due to her supposedly having terrorist connections and then nearly suffocating her when Aram changes the box's door code.
+Liz is nearly transferred, but the White House counsel prevents it, and Ressler returns to transfer her to the courthouse.
+In "The Director: Conclusion", Liz spends the night in a cell protected by Ressler that keeps the cabal from reaching her, but Laurel plots to have her assassinated as she is moved.
+Liz is later taken before a judge, where she faces multiple charges that each come with a death sentence, including 16 counts of murder.
+Laurel tries to have Liz assassinated, but is forced to call off her attempt by Red, who captures the Director and threatens to turn him over to the World Court.
 With the help of Marvin Gerard, Red makes a deal with Laurel for her to publicly exonerate Liz on all but Tom Connolly's murder.
 In that case, Liz has to plead guilty to involuntary manslaughter and will get three years' probation.
 Though she would be free, Liz could never return to the FBI.
-Liz reluctantly takes the deal in the end since Red ensures she'll remain part of the task force as an asset like him.
+Liz reluctantly takes the deal in the end since Red ensures she will remain part of the task force as an asset like him.
 Laurel publicly exonerates her while Karakurt is taken into custody and exposed as the man who had committed the terrorist acts Liz had been framed for.
 That night, Liz emerges from the courthouse a free woman and hugs Red, who is waiting for her.